anycable/docs.anycable.io/docs/guides/serverless.md

 ## Running AnyCable-Go locally

 There are plenty of ways of installing `anycable-go` binary on your machine (see [../anycable-go/getting_started.md]).
-For your convinience, we also provide an NPM package that can be used to install and run `anycable-go`:
+For your convenience, we also provide an NPM package that can be used to install and run `anycable-go`:

 ```sh
 npm install --save-dev @anycable/anycable-go